 - Gratitude journal: Write about your loss in a journal.
 If you’ve lost a loved one, write a letter saying the things you never got to say; make a scrapbook or social media collage celebrating the life of your loss.
 Find ways to celebrate and commemorate.

 Grief and loss can mean different things to all of us.
 It’s a different feeling, emotion, experience and behaviour – but it is yours.
 There is no right or wrong way of living with grief and loss, and it would be redundant to pretend that there is a perfect-step-to-step process.
 Because grief and loss is not a scientific theory, there is no right or wrong way to react.
 Moving through grief and loss is a process – rather than denying the process, we can engage with it in a healthy way and work to bring effective closure to our recovery.
 But we hope that this session will at least provide some healing, comfort and peace to your journey.

-Therapeutic Grief And Loss Counselling – Contact Us
+Call us for Therapeutic Grief And Loss Counselling

 At Addiction Rehab Toronto, we advocate a mental health stigma-free environment.
 We are actively involved in the conversations about Addiction, Addiction stigma and how they work together to stigmatize Mental Health.
 We pride ourselves in being an inclusive, safe, and non-judgmental space.
 We understand we only scratched the surface with Mental Health.
 Our Clinical Team is aware of how Mental Health can take control of our lives, as even though we may not always be able to wish it away, we will be by your side, supporting each step of Addiction Recovery and Mental Health.
 You are not alone and we are ready, and wanting to listen.

 For information on our Grief And Loss treatment, please give us a call at 1-855-787-2424, or email us at firstname.lastname@example.org.
 We’ll be happy to help you.